 - One-time purchases

-Do not assume the payment is incorrect merely because the amount differs slightly from the previous month.
+Do not assume the payment is incorrect merely because the amount differs from the previous month.
 Compare it with the current Verizon bill.

 Is ACHMA VISB BILL PYMNT Fraudulent?